 Design: A computerized search of our pathology LIS was performed and all EUS-guided FNAs of the pancreas performed for the 7-year period from 2004 through 2011 were identified.
 Each cytologic diagnosis was classified as cystic or solid and placed into one of 6 categories: benign (B), atypical (A), suspicious (S), malignant (M), tumor (T) and non-diagnostic (ND).
 A complementary search for all related surgical pathology reports was also performed and stratified in the same manner.
-For the purpose of determining the degree of correlation, all non-diagnostic and atypical diagnoses were categorized as positive.
+For the purpose of determining the degree of correlation, all non-diagnostic and atypical diagnoses were excluded from consideration and suspicious, malignant, and tumor diagnoses were categorized as positive.